 By Christy Grano In my work with nonprofit teams, I am repeatedly impressed with the array of terrific volunteer programs that support nonprofit missions; that positive impression swells when I observe smart risk management practices in volunteer recruitment and supervision.
-Earlier this year I experienced first hand the positive message that a clear, compelling volunteer … Continued
+I experienced first hand the positive message that a clear, compelling volunteer training transmits to … Continued

 By Glenn Mott “Heuristic / you risked it.” —Hank Lazer Recently, I had an opportunity to read a special issue of the Harvard Business Review called “The Brain Science Behind Business”—a compilation of previously published articles about neuroscience.
 Reading these articles got me thinking about the role of heuristics in risk management.
 Heuristics refers to … Continued